Piano burning

 Piano burning is the act of setting on fire an acoustic piano, most commonly an upright, as either a ceremony or a form of performance art.

-Although piano burning ceremonies are now popular in the Royal Air Force, Royal Canadian Air Force and the United States Air Force, there is little or no evidence to suggest that descriptions of its origin have any historical authenticity.
-According to one version of its origin, pianos were set alight by RAF pilots to avoid piano lessons aimed at improving their dexterity and general level of culture.
-Another version is that piano burning began in World War II in remembrance of fallen RAF pilots.
+Piano burning ceremonies are held by air forces around the world, including the Royal Air Force, Royal Canadian Air Force and the United States Air Force, to commemorate deaths and other events.

 Several contemporary musicians, including Annea Lockwood, Yōsuke Yamashita, and Diego Stocco, have composed for and performed on pianos which have been deliberately set alight.
-A burning piano was also the centrepiece of Douglas Gordon's 2012 video installation, The End of Civilisation.
+A burning piano was the centrepiece of Douglas Gordon's 2012 video installation, The End of Civilisation.